List of DC Comics characters: K: Killer Moth

 Interior artwork from Batman Family #15 (December 1977).
 Art by Michael Golden.

-Killer Moth is a supervillain appearing in comic books published by DC Comics, usually as an adversary and foil of Batman and Batgirl.
+Killer Moth is a supervillain appearing in American comic books published by DC Comics, usually as an adversary and foil of Batman and Batgirl.
 Killer Moth first appeared in Batman #63 (February 1951) and was created by Bill Finger, Dick Sprang, and Lew Sayre Schwartz.
 In his original incarnation, Killer Moth has no superhuman abilities, but relies on the vast array of equipment he had developed, including a Mothmobile, zipline cables, a cocoon gun, and an air pistol.

 Pre-Crisis Killer Moth

 The original Killer Moth was a prisoner identified only by his prison number, 234026.
 While in prison, he reads a newspaper article about Batman and decides to set himself up as the "anti-Batman", hiring himself out to Gotham City's criminals to help them elude capture by police.
 Upon his release, he uses the hidden proceeds of his crimes to build a "Mothcave", modeled on the Batcave.
-Killer Moth also establishes a false identity as millionaire philanthropist Cameron van Cleer, during which he befriends Bruce Wayne.
-Meanwhile, he promotes himself to Gotham's criminals using his identity as Killer Moth, giving them each an infrared Moth-Signal.
-In his first job, he rescues some criminals from the police and then uses his Mothmobile to defeat and capture Batman and Robin.
-The duo escape and lead Killer Moth to a climactic battle on Gotham Bridge, in which he is defeated.
-In Detective Comics #173 (July 1951), Killer Moth kidnaps Bruce Wayne and learns his secret identity.
-However, he is shot by other criminals and sustains amnesia.
-He remains a persistent enemy of Batman throughout the Silver Age of Comic Books.
+Killer Moth establishes a false identity as millionaire philanthropist Cameron van Cleer, during which he befriends Bruce Wayne.